Wall Stickers and Wallpaper on Rough Walls

-If you’re unsure about wall stickers rough walls – here is some info and answers for you.
-It’s always best to test with your practice sticker in an inconspicuous area and see if it works.
+If you’re unsure about wall stickers and wallpaper on rough walls – here is some info and answers for you.

 This is the Official Version about Wall Stickers Rough Walls: